 Applicants for the EPIC Scholar in Residence Program should provide a cover letter, resume, two letters of recommendation, and examples of prior publications.
 Applications to be submitted via email should be sent to email@example.com with the subject line "EPIC Scholar in Residence."
 Letters should be addressed to EPIC President Marc Rotenberg.

 Electronic Privacy Information Center (EPIC)

-A grant from the Glushko-Samuelson Foundation has made possible the EPIC Internet Public Interest Opportunities Program (IPIOP).
-IPIOP is an intensive legal internship with EPIC that is held during the summer, fall, and spring terms.
-IPIOP seeks outstanding law students interested in public interest issues related to the Internet to spend a summer or a semester at the EPIC office in Washington.
+The EPIC Internet Public Interest Opportunities Program (IPIOP) is an intensive legal internship with EPIC that is held during the summer, fall, and spring terms.
+IPIOP seeks outstanding law students interested in public interest issues related to the Internet to spend a summer or a semester at the EPIC office in Washington, DC.